-- CVBs can efficiently provide city visitors with any array of information that addresses a multitude of questions about hotels, restaurants, attractions, shopping, recreation and entertainment opportunities.
-In this way, the CVB serves as a visitor's one-stop shop resource for ideas, inspiration and information.
+- CVBs can efficiently provide city visitors with an array of information that addresses a multitude of questions about hotels, restaurants, attractions, shopping, recreation, and entertainment opportunities.
+In this way, the CVB serves as a visitor's one-stop-shop resource for ideas, inspiration, and information.

 CVBs solicit and service conferences and other related group business as well as engage in visitor promotions, which generate overnight stays for a destination, thereby enhancing and developing the economic fabric of the community.
 These goals can be realized through a variety of responsibilities delineated within a CVB's marketing program.
 Such programs tend to cluster around the following broad goals: to prospect, nurture, encourage, and invite associations and corporations to hold meetings and/or events in the city.